-As a big fan of the home office, it is important for me to make time to connect with my colleagues (and by this, I don’t mean just connecting with them on LinkedIn).
+As a big fan of remote work, it is important for me to make time to connect with my colleagues (and by this, I don’t mean just connecting with them on LinkedIn).
 EqualTo does provide office space for its teams in Berlin and Warsaw and we hold regular activities such as dinners or going bowling.
 However, nothing quite beats an off-site in Crete: sharing local Greek cuisine, relaxing by the beach, and trekking down a gorge with your colleagues.

-Apart from giving your team a great location for them to work, there are many other reasons why you may want to plan an off-site or company retreat.
-EqualTo’s CEO, Diarmuid, explains his reasoning behind arranging these company off-sites.
+Apart from giving your team a great location for them to work, there are many other reasons why you may want to plan a company offsite or corporate retreat.
+EqualTo’s CEO, Diarmuid, explains his reasoning behind arranging these company offsites.

 We recommend planning your trip a few months before– and I mean to the minute.
 It may be tempting to leave some things to spontaneity, but it's best to have a fully mapped-out plan so you can arrive at your destination with a clear mind.
-This includes making sure all restaurants and activities are booked and that you have tested the internet in the working space (our hotel had excellent internet which even worked on the beach!).
+This includes making sure all restaurants and activities are booked, you have an area your team can work in, for example, a conference room, and you have tested the internet in the working space (our hotel had excellent wifi which even worked on the beach!).
 Finally, plan a budget and stick to it: it may seem that a few more starters will have little impact but the costs will add up.